zapier/zapier-platform/packages/cli/README-source.md

 $ zapier env:set 1.0.0 CLIENT_SECRET=abcd
 ```

-You should now have a working local app.
+You should now have a working local integration.
 You can run several local commands to try it out.

 ```bash
 # run the local tests